 The brand partnered with ROYALTRI, a branding and web agency based in Montreal, to communicate this mission on the digital landscape.

 Veering away from the impurities of a usual eCommerce or product catalog website, the agency draws attention to the brand’s product lineup right from the get-go.
-The page opens with a full-screen image banner, tagline and a distinct CTA button leading to the online shop.
+The page opens with a full-screen image banner, tagline, and a distinct CTA button leading to the online shop.

 The site might look plain white at first glance, but scrolling down reveals peeking product shots and a textured background resembling that of white marble.

-And unlike other website designs listed above, Dr. LEVY Switzerland features the science behind the product, followed by social proof and media mentions.
+Unlike other website designs listed above, Dr. LEVY Switzerland features the science behind the product, followed by social proof and media mentions.